Hitting statistics for $\phi$-mixing dynamical systems: Recurrence rate for an polynomially -mixing system

 Now, by dividing both sides by $\mu(U_n)$ and taking the limit as $n\to \infty$, we have,

 Thus,

-Now, it suffices to show that the second term on the right-hand side equals 0, then the remaining limit leads us to the desired result with the help of Lemmas \ref{Lemm2HY} and \ref{lemma2}.
-We will examine both cases based on our assumption in the theorem.
+Now, it suffices to show that the second term on the right-hand side equals 0, then the remaining limit leads us to the desired result with the help of Lemmas \ref{Lemma:DHY_EI=1} and \ref{Lemm2HY}.